 Diagnosis of Hip Tuberculosis

-Diagnosis of children and adults is done separately to know the type and stage of hip tuberculosis.
+Your doctor may suggest certain diagnostic tests which are made separately for children and adults is made separately to know the type and stage of hip tuberculosis.

 In children –

-Perthes Disease: It affects children of age group 4-8 years.
-The child may present with a painful limp.
-Clinically, the child may have limited abduction and internal rotation while in TB, all the range of motions is painful.
-MRI shows destruction of both the acetabulum and femoral head only.
+Perthes Disease: It mostly affects children of age 4-8 years.
+The children may show some common symptoms of a painful limp and limited range of motion.
+When the children are examined clinically, they may have limited abduction and internal rotation and all the range of motions is painful.
+The children's MRI shows destruction of both the acetabulum and femoral head.

-Low-grade septic arthritis: Puss may be seen along with other symptoms.
+Low-grade septic arthritis: In this type of hip tuberculosis, puss may be seen along with other symptoms.

 In adults –